skybet/skybet.github.io/_posts/2016-02-03-increasing-login-capcity-by-using-node-js.md

 ## Utilising the asychronous nature of Node.js in login

-When a login is performed it can require up to 4 separate calls to an XML based API for customer information, or even further datastores such as Couchbase.
-Traditionally this would mean that the 4th call is forced to wait for the 3 others to complete, even if it didn't care about the result of the earlier calls.
-As most of these can be ran asynchronously without needing the response of another first, Node.js suites us perfectly.
+When a login is performed it can require up to four separate calls to an XML-based API for customer information, or even further datastores such as Couchbase.
+Traditionally this would mean that the fourth call is forced to wait for the three others to complete, even if it didn't care about the result of the earlier calls.
+As most of these can be executed asynchronously without needing the response of another first, Node.js suites us perfectly.

 We make heavy use of the [Async.js module](https://github.com/caolan/async), particularly the "auto" control flow that this provides.
 It allows us to create cross dependencies between calls, blocking some until another finishes or allowing calls that can operate independently to do so straight away.

-An example of this would be the following.
+An example of this would be the following:

 In this example we expect `callOne` and `callFour` to be triggered immediately.
 This is because they both have no other requirements.
 We expect `callTwo` to first wait for `callOne` to be successful.

 However, `callThree` we expect to wait for both `callOne` and `callTwo` to complete successfully.
 This is a result of `callTwo` first requiring `callOne`.